mkontaratou/Cross-Scanner-Breast-Adenocarcinoma-Image-Segmentation-With-Deep-Learning-Algorithms/README.md

 # Cross-Scanner-Breast-Adenocarcinoma-Image-Segmentation-With-Deep-Learning-Algorithms

-This repository contains the full implementation and experimental pipeline developed for my **Master’s Thesis**:
+This repository contains the full implementation and experimental pipeline developed for my Master’s Thesis:

 The work was conducted as part of the [**Task 2 COSAS 2024 Challenge (Cross-Scanner Adenocarcinoma Segmentation)**](https://cosas.grand-challenge.org/) and explores how foundation vision transformers can be fine-tuned for robust histopathological segmentation across different scanners and staining conditions.